 The University of Twente has appointed Privacy Contact Persons (PCPs) in each faculty and service department.
 The PCPs advise their own unit about privacy and information security and are the first point of contact within their unit.
 PCPs thus are the link between the DPO team (see below) and University of Twente staff.
 The PCPs and the DPO team meet regularly to bring each other up to date on policy developments and to initiate actions in order to comply with current legislation.
-If a faculty does not appoint a PCP, the portfolio holder takes on this role.
 The PCPs’ main duties are the following:

 - supporting the data processing custodian in reporting this to the DPO team;